openjdk/babylon/hat/docs/hat-01-03-building-hat.md

 ./bld
 ```

-The real `bld` is more complicated, but not much more.
-It will will build hat-1.0.jar, along with all the backend jars hat-backend-?-1.0.jar,
+`bld` will build hat-1.0.jar, along with all the backend jars hat-backend-?-1.0.jar,
 all the example jars hat-example-?-1.0.jar and will try to build all native artifacts (.so/.dylib) it can.

 So if cmake finds OpenCL libs/headers, you will see libopencl_backend (.so or .dylib)

 On a CUDA machine you will see libcuda_backend(.so or .dylib)

-`bld` will also sanity check .java/.cpp/.h files to make sure we don't have any tabs, lines that with whitespace
+`sanity` will sanity check all  .md/.java/.cpp/.h files to make sure we don't have any tabs, lines that with whitespace
 or files without appropriate licence headers

 ```bash